 - Rewards and ecosystem funding: OP is airdropped to users and protocols that support the ecosystem.
 OP is also distributed through the OP Governance Fund to future projects building on Optimism or to public goods.

-Looking at what other Ethereum scaling solutions are building, there may very well be extended utility for OP if Optimism eventually builds its own network.
+Looking at what other Ethereum scaling solutions are building, there may be extended utility for OP if Optimism eventually builds its own network.
 (This is pure speculation for the moment.)

 Collective Shift Analysis

-To see Collective Shift’s analysis, sign up or try our 7-day for $1 trial today!
+To see Collective Shift’s analysis, sign up for Insider or Pro!